Canterbury: 17th century–present

-During the First World War, a number of barracks and voluntary hospitals were set up around the city, and in 1917 a German bomber crash-landed near Broad Oak Road.
+During the First World War, barracks and voluntary hospitals were set up around the city.
+In 1917 a German bomber crash-landed near Broad Oak Road.
+Mahatma Gandhi visited Canterbury in October 1931.

-During the Second World War, 10,445 bombs dropped during 135 separate raids destroyed 731 homes and 296 other buildings in the city, including the missionary college and Simon Langton Girls' Grammar Schools.
+During the Second World War, 10,445 bombs dropped during 135 separate raids destroyed 731 homes and 296 other buildings in the city, including the missionary college and Simon Langton Girls' Grammar School.
 119 civilian people died through enemy action in the borough.
 The most devastating raid was on 1 June 1942 during the Baedeker Blitz.
-On that day alone, 43 people were killed and nearly 100 sustained wounds.
-Some 800 buildings were destroyed with 1,000 seriously damaged.
-Although its library was destroyed, the cathedral did not sustain extensive bomb damage and the local Fire Wardens doused any flames on the wooden roof.
-On 31 October 1942, the Luftwaffe made a further raid on Canterbury when thirty Focke-Wulf fighter-bombers, supported by sixty fighter escorts, launched a low-level raid on Canterbury.
-Civilians were strafed and bombed throughout the city resulting in twenty-eight bombs dropped and 30 people killed.
-Three German planes were shot down by the Royal Air Force.

-Before the end of the war, architect Charles Holden drew up plans to redevelop the city centre, but locals were so opposed that the Citizens' Defence Association was formed and swept to power in the 1945 municipal elections.
+Before the end of the war, the architect Charles Holden drew up plans to redevelop the city centre, but locals were so opposed that the Citizens' Defence Association was formed; it swept to power in the 1945 municipal elections.
 Rebuilding of the city centre eventually began 10 years after the war.
-A ring road was constructed in stages outside the city walls some time afterwards to alleviate growing traffic problems in the city centre, which was later pedestrianised.
+A ring road was constructed in stages outside the city walls to alleviate growing traffic problems in the city centre, which was later pedestrianised.
 The biggest expansion of the city occurred in the 1960s, with the arrival of the University of Kent at Canterbury and Christ Church College.

-The 1980s saw visits from Pope John Paul II and Queen Elizabeth II, and the beginning of the annual Canterbury Festival.
+The 1980s saw visits from Queen Elizabeth II, and the beginning of the annual Canterbury Festival.
 Between 1999 and 2005, the Whitefriars Shopping Centre underwent major redevelopment.
 In 2000, during the redevelopment, a major archaeological project was undertaken by the Canterbury Archaeological Trust, known as the Big Dig, which was supported by Channel Four's Time Team.